-Born in Brooklyn, New York, in 1946, Janet Louise Yellen has become a leading figure in U.S. monetary policy through her many roles at the Federal Reserve.
+Economist and Federal Reserve Board Chair Janet Louise Yellen was born in Brooklyn, New York, on August 13, 1946.
+She has become a leading figure in U.S. monetary policy through her many roles at the Federal Reserve, and was named Federal Reserve Chair in 2014.
 She attended Fort Hamilton High School, where she excelled in many subjects.
 She also served as editor-in-chief of her school newspaper and became valedictorian of her graduating class in 1963.

-Yellen went on to study economics at Brown University, where she earned a bachelor's degree in economics in 1967, before enrolling at Yale University for her doctorate.
+Yellen went on to Brown University, where she earned a bachelor's degree in economics in 1967, before enrolling at Yale University for her doctorate.
 After completing her Ph.D. in 1971, she spent several years as an assistant professor at Harvard University.

 Yellen took leave from UC Berkeley in the mid-1990s to serve on the Federal Reserve Board of Governors.
 From 1997 to 1999, she also served on the White House Council of Economic Advisers for President Bill Clinton.